Match Your Business Model to Your Exact Constraint: Client Leverage Diagnostic for $70K–$110K Operators

 Pros:

-• Lower price = easier to fill pipeline
+Lower price makes it easier to fill the pipeline.

-• More clients = diversified revenue (less dependent on any single client)
+More clients diversify revenue so you are less dependent on any single client.

 Cons:

-• High client count = more relationships to manage
+High client count means more relationships to manage.

 Who succeeds with Volume: